 In order to maintain current rights of tenure to exploration tenements, the Group is required to perform minimum exploration work to meet its licence obligations.
 In the Russian Federation, this minimum exploration work is defined by the performance of a minimum number of drilling metres over the life of each exploration licence.
 These obligations are expected to be fulfilled in the normal course of operations.
 Mining interests may be relinquished or joint ventured to reduce this amount.
-The various country and state governments have the authority to defer, waive or amend the minimum expenditure requirements.
-As of and for the year ended 31 December 2019, the Group is in compliance with those exploration obligations defined in the respective licences.
+The various country and state governments have the authority to defer, waive or amend the minimum exploration obligations defined in the respective licences.